onefoursix/docker-sdc-hdi-ubuntu/README.md

-This project provides an Ubuntu-based Docker image for a standalone StreamSets Data Collector (SDC) preconfigured with  HortonWorks hadoop-client libraries for use within an Azure environment to connect to HDInsights (HDI) clusters
+This project provides an Ubuntu-based Docker image for a standalone StreamSets Data Collector (SDC) preconfigured with  HortonWorks hadoop-client libraries for use within an Azure environment to connect to HDInsights (HDI) clusters and run cluster-batch pipelines.

 Info on StreamSets Data Collector is [here](https://streamsets.com/products/sdc)